Jhomar1158-ux/Jhomar1158-ux/README.md

 </a>

 <br /><br />
-My name is **Jhomar Astuyauri**, I'm 21 years old and I'm studying **Electronic Engineering** at the [National University of Engineering](https://www.facebook.com/UNIoficial.pe) in Peru :earth_americas:.
+I'm studying **Electronic Engineering** at the [National University of Engineering](https://www.facebook.com/UNIoficial.pe) in Peru :earth_americas:.
 Currently, I'm chair of [IEEE UNI](https://www.facebook.com/reieeeuni), It's the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.
 I'm absolutely passionate about Management, Marketing, UX and also very interested in Artificial Intelligence.

 ### Team Projects :star: